 - Many people feel they do not have the time for clean eating, or it is too much of a bother.
 So many people would rather go out to eat or pickup something cheap like fast rather than take 30 minutes to prep a simple, clean meal, and come together as a family.

-Because of these misguided notions and misinformation from many places (including from deceptive marketing practices), I decided to create the 10 Commandments for Clean Eating!
-A simple guide that educates and empowers individuals and families to ask the right questions when it comes to the notion of ‘fork to mouth’.
-My hope is that you can take something positive from this website and begin on your own path to clean eating for yourself and those around you.
+Because of misguided notions and misinformation from many places (including from deceptive marketing practices), I decided to create the 10 Commandments for Clean Eating and the Get Foodsmart, Get Real on-line course!
+The in-depth course educates and empowers individuals and families to ask the right questions and make informed decisions when it comes to the notion of ‘fork to mouth’.
+My hope is that you can take something positive from my research and begin on your own path to clean eating for yourself and those around you.